cloudmesh/cloudmesh-openapi/cloudmesh/openapi/scikitlearn/README.md

       in the code which is not supported by sklearn libraries,so we used the base code for building the api but docscrape code is introduced to get the params and docstrings.
     * People from pytorch and keras can reuse this code if the docstrings in the library follows numpydoc conventions.

+## Pytests for Scikit learn tests.

+* Generate the .py for the Scikit learn module

+  pytest -v --capture=no tests/Scikitlearn_tests/test_06a_sklearngeneratortest.py

+* Running Pytests for the LinearRegression.py generated from 6a pytest

+  pytest -v --capture=no tests/Scikitlearn_tests/test_06b_sklearngeneratortest.py

+## Pytests for Scikit learn tests.

+* Generate the .py for the Scikit learn module woth file reading capabilities

+  pytest -v --capture=no tests/Scikitlearn_tests/test_06c_sklearngeneratortest.py

+* Running Pytests for the LinearRegression.py generated from 6d pytest